-The second round of the playoffs are in full swing and the smell of sweeps are in the air.
-With LeBron James and the Cleveland Cavaliers already dismantling the Toronto Raptors as #sadboy Drake sat courtside, it’s almost time for the real playoffs to start with the Conference Finals.
-But before the competition heats up with Bron and other superstars bringing out some fire kicks we’ve never seen before, we’ve rounded up some of the best sneakers to ever touch the hardwood in NBA playoffs history.
+The NBA playoffs are in full swing and the smell of sweeps are in the air.
+With LeBron James out of the Finals for the first time in nearly a decade, the Raptors are trying to make history.
+As competition heats up with Kevin Durant and other superstars bringing out some fire kicks we’ve never seen before, we’ve rounded up some of the best sneakers to ever touch the hardwood in NBA playoffs history.

 1 Michael Jordan, Air Jordan XII “Flu Game”